draios/kubernetes-sysdig-metrics-apiserver/README.md

    }
    ```

-5. Deploy our custom autoscaler that scales our service based on the
+16. Deploy our custom autoscaler that scales the service based on the
    `net.http.request.count` metric.

    ```